arindamrc/DDPFF/README.md

 First, update the location of the source directory in the file `docker/args.sh`.
 Change the variable `SOURCELOC` to point to the source local directory of the repository.

 Now, to create the development environment simply navigate to the directory "docker" and execute `$./init_qtcreator_integrated.sh`.
 This sets up a container with all the requisite softwares as well as launches the qtcreator IDE.
 This container shares the source directory and the `data` directory with the host system.
 Import the project into the IDE, build and execute it.
+To launch qtcreator subsequently use `./start_qtcreator_integrated`.